 - ☆☆☆- OK or meh.
 Worth a visit but probably only once.

 - ☆☆- Disliked the place.
-Probably never going back.
+Likely never going back.

-- ☆- Hated the place, wouldn’t recommend and never going back.
+- ☆- Hated the place, wouldn’t recommend and definitely never going back.